Eller, Holtby come through as Capitals edge Panthers 4-3

 Vincent Trochek scored and had an assist, and Mike Hoffman added his 10th goal in the Panthers’ second one-goal loss to the Capitals this season.

 Keith Yandle picked up two assists while Alexsander Barkov got his team-leading 23rd.

-Sergei Bobrovsky made 16 stops in defeat.
+Sergei Bobrovsky made 16 stops in defeat as his current save percentage dropped to .884, well below his career .918 mark.

+“I think every game is different,” Panthers coach Joel Quenneville said of Bobrovsky, who still holds a 9-6 record.
+“Goalies get scrutinized to a different level, but in a game like tonight on the road against a good team, you need timely saves, you need big saves and that can be the difference.”

 After Holtby lost his stick in traffic in front of his crease, he used his pad to deny Mike Matheson’s wrister early in the third period, and the Caps turned the rebound into a rush into Florida’s zone.